willn/go_meals_scheduling/DIRECTIONS_START.md

   - The number of assignments needed is in tests/CalendarTest.php, in `provideGetAssignmentsNeededForCurrentSeason()`

+XXX meal laundry position & deal with weekend meals...
+--> ensure that this works in the survey, CRUD & assignments.

 ### update and clean up the database

 * grab the database from the work app and export / import to mysql: